Donny Toia

-Donald Austin "Donny" Toia (born May 28, 1992) is an American soccer player who plays for FC Tucson in USL League One.
+Donald Austin "Donny" Toia (born May 28, 1992) is an American professional soccer player.

 Career

 Real Salt Lake

 Toia got his start with the Tucson Soccer Academy as a forward, and at the end of his youth career with then, signed with Real Salt Lake as the club's first homegrown player in March 2011 after spending two years in their youth system.
 However, in February 2012, Toia was released by the club without ever making a first team appearance.

 FC Tucson

 Following his release from Real Salt Lake, Toia joined FC Tucson in the USL Premier Development League where he made 15 appearances for the club during the 2012 season.
 Toia scored the first goal in FC Tucson history on May 5, 2012, during a 2–1 loss to Fresno Fuego FC.

 Phoenix FC

 In February 2013, Toia signed with USL Pro club Phoenix FC for the inaugural season.
 He made his professional debut on March 23 in the club's inaugural match, a 2–0 loss to Los Angeles Blues.
 Toia finished the season with 6 goals to lead the team and was a nominee for USL Pro Rookie of the Year.
 He was voted player of the season by La Furia Roja 1881, the club's supporters group.